-- The chances of being responsible for a car crash increased slightly when a range of factors were present, including a recent change in a person’s sleep schedule, feeling tired upon waking, and driving for three or more hours at a time.
+- The chances of being responsible for a car crash increased slightly when a range of factors was present, including a recent change in a person’s sleep schedule, feeling tired upon waking and driving for three or more hours at a time.

 Drowsy Driving On The Rise

 Conventional medical wisdom holds that adults should sleep for seven to nine hours each night in order to feel well-rested.
 But research consistently finds that many Americans sleep less than that on a regular basis.